programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ### Dataset for RQ2
 To answer RQ2, this lesson relies on a publicly available dataset from [the Chronicling America project](https://chroniclingamerica.loc.gov/).
 Specifically, the data comse from [the U.S. Newspaper Directory, 1690-Present](https://chroniclingamerica.loc.gov/search/titles/).
 This dataset tracks the metadata of historic American newspapers including the language of a newspaper.

 The data-retrieval tool is [Chronicling America's API](https://chroniclingamerica.loc.gov/about/api/).
-Just like RQ1, we can use the API to retrieve the needed data and prepare it for visualization in a tabular structure like this:
+Just like RQ1, you can use the API to retrieve the needed data and prepare it for visualization in a tabular structure like this:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-04.png" alt="A screenshot showing what the RQ2 dataset looks like.
 The rows represent languages, the columns represent decades, and the cells represent count of newspapers." caption="Screenshot of the RQ2 dataset." %}

 In Figure 4, the rows represent languages, the columns represent decades (from the 1690s to the 2020s), and the cells represent counts of newspaper.

-We can use the cell values to calculate the percentage for a given newspaper language in a certain decade.
+You can use the cell values to calculate the percentage for a given newspaper language in a certain decade.
 The percentage is calculated by dividing the number of newspapers for a given language in a certain decade by the total number of non-English newspapers in that decade, and then multiplying by 100.
 This gives the proportion of newspapers for that language relative to all non-English newspapers in the same decade.

-Then, we can visualize what the top 10 non-English newspapers are in a certain decade.
+Then, you can visualize what the top 10 non-English newspapers are in a certain decade.

 ## Why Dash in Python?
 Several alternative tools to create interactive dashboards are well discussed in [this lesson on Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial).
 Options that do not require coding include such proprietary software as Tableau or [ArcGIS](https://www.arcgis.com/index.html).